GabGerolia/PERSONAL-AutoAccept-LeagueofLegends/README.md

 # AutoAccept-LeagueofLegends
 auto accept league button and with auto ban for any league modes.

+NOTE: league resolution must be in 1280x720 only!

 To use:
 1. download and install python to your computer.
 2. Extract and make sure every file are in the same folder.